ssilverman/snowy-json/README.md

 and "annotation" for a validation result of true.
 If neither this nor `COLLECT_ANNOTATIONS` is set to `true` then no loop detection is available.

+This option may need to be set to `false` if a schema uses $recursiveRef.

 ### Option: DEFAULT_SPECIFICATION

 Type: `com.qindesign.json.schema.Specification`